wso2-attic/siddhi-execution-approximate/docs/api/latest.md

 insert into OutputStream;

 ```
-<p style="word-wrap: break-word">This query calculates the distinct count of sensors that have sent data to the stream.
+<p style="word-wrap: break-word">This query calculates the distinct count of events for each sensor that has sent data to the stream.
 This value is calculated based on the last 1000 events in a sliding manner.
 The calculated distinct count is 65% guaranteed to deviate no more than 5% from the actual distinct count.
 The output consists of the approximate distinct count, and the lower bound and upper bound of the approximate answer.</p>

 ### distinctCountEver *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processor">(Stream Processor)</a>*

-<p style="word-wrap: break-word">Performs HyperLogLog algorithm on a streaming data set based on a specific relative error and a confidence value to calculate the number of distinct events.
-If used with a window, errorneous results will be returned.
-For usage with the window, use the approximate:distinctCount extension.</p>
+<p style="word-wrap: break-word">This extension applies the <code>HyperLogLog</code> algorithm set on a specific relative error and a confidence value to a Siddhi window in order toon a streaming data set based on a specific relative error calculate the number of distinct events.
+Note that this extension returns erroneous values if is is used with a Siddhi window.
+If you want to perform these calculations with a window, you need to use the <code>approximate:distinctCount</code> extension.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```